aparo/pyes/docs/guide/reference/java-api/count.rst

             .actionGet();

-For more information on the count operation, check out the REST :doc:`count </elasticsearch/rest_api/count/index>`  docs.
+For more information on the count operation, check out the REST :ref:`count <es-guide-reference-java-api-count>`  docs.

 Operation Threading